Every woman has a different experience after (and during) pregnancy. Once your baby arrives, it’s time to be extra patient with yourself.

 Again, this is the wisdom of your body at work.
 It’s healing itself on its own with no instruction or direction from you.

-Let your body do what it does while you spend time in bed bonding with Baby.
+Let your body do what it does while you spend time in bed bonding with your baby.

 Bowel Challenges & Soreness